-Before you review the activity below, or complete any of the activities included in this lesson, take a moment to define the following vocabulary (optional: Access A Maths Dictionary for Kids for assistance defining the vocabulary words below or checking for accuracy once you define the words.):
+Before you review the activity below, or complete any of the activities included in this lesson, take a moment to define the following vocabulary (You can access A Maths Dictionary for Kids Quick Reference for assistance defining the vocabulary words below or checking for accuracy once you define the words.):

 - acute angle

 - complementary angle

 - right angle